-My Italian meatball recipe combines ground beef and pork with fresh herbs and grated Parmesan for plenty of flavor.
+My baked Italian meatballs recipe combines ground beef and pork with fresh herbs and grated Parmesan for plenty of flavor.
 Make a batch in 30 minutes!

 While these authentic Italian meatballs are a personal favorite, I have dozens of other variations and flavors for you to try!